BlueJotas/Week1-GamePy/README.md

 *The code is full of information which will guide you throughout the process* *of the encryption/decryption of the message!*
 *Good luck and enjoy playing with it!*

-- You can find the repository in my GitHub account.
-- Click the following link -> https://github.com/BlueJotas/Week1-GamePy